Hope's Door New Beginning Center

 New Beginning Center, located in Garland, was established in 1983 by the members of the Garland Service League and initially provided women’s counseling services.
 The New Beginning Center emergency shelter opened in 1998 which also added a fully staffed 24-hour crisis hotline.

-Over time, both agencies were able to offer more extensive counseling services for adults, children, and adolescents, legal services, transitional housing, an education center, and a Battering Intervention and Prevention Program (BIPP).
+Over time, both agencies were able to offer more extensive counseling services for adults, children, and adolescents, legal services, supportive housing, an education center, and a Battering Intervention and Prevention Program (BIPP).

 In 2016, the organizations merged to form Hope’s Door New Beginning Center and continue to provide services in Dallas, Garland, Plano, and the surrounding cities in North Texas.